 For example, if it was during the time of Samhain (October), this was a time of heavy harvest and slaughter of livestock to prepare for the winter months to come.
 At this time, the blood moon was considered a blessing, and special rituals and ceremonies were conducted to appease the Nature spirits and express gratitude for the abundant harvests.
 Symbolically, the blood moon meaning reminds us to give thanks for what we have…read on about the power of having an attitude of gratitude during the lunar eclipse.

 Five Things to Do During the Full Blood Moon and Lunar Eclipse

 These are just a few symbolic ideas that hold hands with the full-blood moon.
-However, you intend to acknowledge this special lunar eclipse – I hope all your moments with Lady Luna are illuminating.
+Hopefully these insights about the blood moon meaning, the myths behind it and even the moon goddesses associated with this moon have been clarifying for you.
+Ultimately how ever you acknowledge this special lunar eclipse – I hope all your moments with Lady Luna are illuminating.

 © Copyrighted.
 All Rights Reserved.